 If a placement print has a plain background without textures or different hues, the client can buy the printed fabric only for the engineered parts, and for the rest of the pieces, they buy a plain fabric in the same color as the background.
 But it is helpful to be able to offer the same background without the placement design when the background has textures or elements.

 If you are interested in designing prints for swimsuits you might find my free one piece swimsuit pattern useful to give you some idea about the dimensions of a swimsuit sewing pattern in different sizes.
-If you want to see how your print designs on a swimsuit would look like, check out my Swim in Your Prints class on Skillshare and download the free swimsuit mockup.
+If you want to see how your print designs on a swimsuit would look like, check out my Swim in Your Prints class and download the free swimsuit mockup.
 You can also learn how to make a one piece swimsuit with your own surface pattern design!

 Would you like more tips on sewing and pattern making?
 Sign up for my mailing list below and get notified of the latest posts straight to your inbox.